-There are several ways to hike Old Rag, so make sure that you pick the best route for you.
-Compare the different options on the Old Rag trail map and either print or download it to your phone so that you have it with you while you're hiking.
+There are several different ways to hike Old Rag, so make sure that you pick the best route for you.
+Compare the different options and print or download the Old Rag trail map so that you have it with you while you're hiking.

 Although you need to be sure you have plenty of water and food, it is a good idea to pack as lightly as possible.
 Most hikers prefer fanny packs to backpacks, which can be difficult to maneuver through the rock scramble.